Bisila Bokoko: Career

 Bokoko started her career in 1997 as a legal assistant at Carbo & Martinez Law firm in Valencia, Spain.
 From 1999 to 2005, Bokoko was the Director of IVEX, the Valencia Institute of Export, where she helped Spanish businesses ranging from food, lifestyle goods to beverages and spirits enter the US market.
 Bisila Bokoko operated as the Executive Director of the Spain-US Chamber of Commerce from 2005 to 2012.

 In 2010, she launched Bisila Wines, an international wine brand made in Spain.
 In 2012, she opened BBES, a New York-based global business development agency.
 The firm consults businesses in the fields of fashion, lifestyle, arts and culture.
-In December 2019, Bokoko was featured in the Visual Collaborative Polaris catalog, under the Supernova series for humanities, she was interviewed alongside people such as; Nse Ikpe-Etim, William Coupon and Nere Teriba.
+In December 2019, Bokoko was featured in the Visual Collaborative Polaris catalog, under the Supernova series for humanities, she was interviewed alongside people such as; Nse Ikpe-Etim, William Coupon and Nere Emiko.

 Speaker

 Bokoko is a business and motivational speaker represented by the Washington Speakers Bureau along with the likes of former US and French Presidents George W. Bush and Nicolas Sarkozy.

 In October 2014, she co-hosted UNCTAD’s EMPRETEC Women in Business Awards (E-WBA) ceremony in Geneva, Switzerland during the World Investment Forum.
 Bokoko serves as a Spokesperson for Pikolinos, Agatha Ruiz de la Prada and The Liceu Barcelona Opera House US Foundation.